getpicky/getpicky/about.md

 In my early 20's I became very ill.
 The many doctors I saw had no answers for my weight loss, low white blood cell count, iron deficiency, lack of energy and many other persistent health issues.

 I started to connect the dots about my illness and my picky eating years later when I was diagnosed with an  autoimmune disorder called Celiac disease.
 After the diagnosis I started the only known course of treatment, a strict, life-long gluten-free diet.
-And at that time, being gluten-free was rather obscure so I would have to get picky about everything I ate.
+But at that time, going gluten-free was rather obscure so I would have to get picky about everything I ate.

 So it seems I still can't escape my "picky" label.
 But hey, maybe being picky is a good thing because it has enabled me to regain my strength and get back on track to a healthy life.
-For me, being picky is about about listening to my body and knowing what I need to thrive.
+For me, being picky is about listening to my body and knowing what I need to thrive.

-I believe there's a real need for tools that help people find things they can eat safely.
 I created this site to keep track of restaurants (check out the [GF Map](http://getpicky.co/map/)) and [recipes](http://getpicky.co/recipes/) in the hope that it's useful to others who are similarly picky.
 Please send me [a note](http://getpicky.co/contact/) if you have ideas for recipes or would like to collaborate.

 Thanks for stopping by!